 Information we receive from other sources.
 We work closely with third parties (including, for example, business partners and sub-contractors in technical, payment and delivery services) and may receive information about you from them.

-Warwicka are the owner and the licensee of all intellectual property rights in the CityofDerby.co.uk website and in the material published on it.
+The proprietor owns and the licensee of all intellectual property rights in/on the CityofDerby.co.uk website and in the material published on it.
 Those works are protected by copyright laws and treaties around the world.
 All such rights are reserved.

 You must not modify the paper or digital copies of any materials you have printed off or downloaded in any way, and you must not use any illustrations, photographs, video or audio sequences or any graphics separately from any accompanying text without explicit written permission from CityofDerby.co.uk.